Skip to content

 7. Embellishment Placement Grids

-If you're creating patterns or need perfectly spaced embellishments, placement grids are game-changers.
+If you are creating patterns or need perfectly spaced embellishments, placement grids are game-changers.
 These transparent templates help you achieve professional-looking results with even spacing and alignment.
 If you want to master embellishment techniques, understanding proper placement is often what separates amateur from professional-looking results.

 You can purchase pre-made grids or create your own using transparent grid sheets.